MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 <!-- ====================================================================== -->
 ## Next steps

-To display your verification status, navigate to [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and then select **Account settings**.
+To display your verification status, go to [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and then select **Account settings**.
 Continue to build, test, and prepare your submissions while you wait for the verification process to complete.

 *  [Publish an extension](./publish-extension.md)